wesleycamargo/azure-docs.pt-br/articles/app-service-mobile/app-service-mobile-xamarin-forms-blob-storage.md

             </ListView>
           </Grid>

-6. Edite **TodoItemDetailsView.xaml.cs** e adicione as seguintes instruções using:
+6. Edit **TodoItemDetailsView.xaml.cs** and add the following using statements:

         using System.Collections.ObjectModel;
         using Microsoft.WindowsAzure.MobileServices.Files;

-7. Substitua a implementação de `TodoItemDetailsView` pelo seguinte:
+7. Replace the implementation of `TodoItemDetailsView` with the following:

         public partial class TodoItemDetailsView : ContentPage
         {